Linuxfabrik/lfops/CONTRIBUTING.rst

             register: apiresponse
           - fail:
               msg: 'version was not provided'
-            when: '"version" not in apiresponse.content'
+            when: "version" not in apiresponse.content

 Tags